Diffusive interactions between photons and electrons, an application to cosmology: Emergent Effects

 \subsection{Stimulated Transfer Redshift}

 Light travelling from distant galaxies propagates over large distances through the electrons of the intergalactic medium.
-Stimulated transfers along the way will remove energy from the electromagnetic field if the interaction produces momentum diffusion.
+Stimulated transfers along the way will remove energy from the electromagnetic field to produce momentum diffusion of the electrons.
 The process can be understood from Fig.~\ref{alm:fig-stimulated}, where a beam $\veck$ coming from the object of interest has two spectral components labelled $\veck_B$ and $\veck_R$ representing a \emph{blue} and a \emph{red} component of its spectrum, respectively.
 Another beam $\veck'$ propagates in the opposite direction and is part of the general radiation field in space.

 The spectral component $\veck_c'$ participates in two possible interactions.
 The first removes a photon from $\veck_B$ and adds a photon via stimulated transfer into $\veck_c'$.
 A momentum kick $\Delta\vecp = \hbar(\veck_B - \veck_c')$ is transferred to the electron, which recoils and Doppler shifts the wavelength of the stimulated photon to $\lambda_c' = \lambda_B + 2\lambda_e$.
 The second possible interaction with $\veck_c'$ removes a photon from $\veck_c'$ and stimulates it into $\veck_R$.
 The momentum kick $\Delta\vecp = \hbar(\veck_c' - \veck_R)$ on the electron Doppler shifts the wavelength of the stimulated photon to $\lambda_R = \lambda_c' + 2\lambda_e$.
-The net wavelength shift between $\veck_B$ and $\veck_R$ is $4\lambda_e$, but since either one or the other possibility happens in a transfer event, the wavelength increases on average by $\Delta\lambda = 2\lambda_e$ for each stimulated transfer.
+The net wavelength shift between $\veck_B$ and $\veck_R$ is $4\lambda_e$, but since either one or the other possibility happens in a transfer event, the wavelength increases on average by $\Delta\lambda = 2\lambda_e$ with each stimulated transfer.
 Beam $\veck'$ acts as a catalyst, as it remains mostly unaffected by the stimulated transfers produced by this configuration.\footnote{However, if multiple spectral components are considered for beam $\veck'$, the picture is reversed and it is the spectrum of $\veck'$ that is shifted toward longer wavelengths.}